 Hartge brought those shoes to the New York Marathon to dispose of to avid runners.
 Surprisingly, the futuristic-looking sneaker got the approval from throngs of optimistic runners that thousands of pairs got rapidly washed out in less than a week.
-What made it an instant standout, apart from its unique style, is its use of a foot-hugging neoprene fabric.
+What made it an instant standout, apart from its unique style, is its use of foot-hugging neoprene fabric.

-Among the popular variations that sprung from the Swoosh label right after the release of the core model are the Nike Air Flight Huarache (1992), Nike Air Huarache Light (1993), Nike Air Trainer Huarache (1994), Nike Air Max 90 Current Huarache (2009), and Nike Huarache Free 2012.
+Among the popular variations that sprung from the Swoosh label right after the release of the core model is the Nike Air Flight Huarache (1992), Nike Air Huarache Light (1993), Nike Air Trainer Huarache (1994), Nike Air Max 90 Current Huarache (2009), and Nike Huarache Free 2012.

 From performance to casual shoes

 Eventually, this performance-based shoe jumped into the lifestyle footwear category in 2014 as the demand for casual sneakers struck more and more major brands.
-Nike recreated this style and in the long run refreshed its racks with tweaked forms such as the Nike Air Huarache Drift, Nike Air Huarache City, and the most recent remastering, the Nike Air Huarache Gripp.
+Nike recreated this style and, in the long run, refreshed its racks with tweaked forms such as the Nike Air Huarache Drift, Nike Air Huarache City, and the most recent remastering, the Nike Air Huarache Gripp.

-Over the years, the Nike Air Huarache sneakers have been the subjects of numerous collaborations.
-One of the transmuted interpretations is a product between Nike and the Doernbecher Children’s Hospital.
-Branded as the Nike Air Huarache Run Ultra Doernbecher, this kick is an expression of creativity by a 13-year-old Doernbecher patient-designer.
-The vibrant fusion of colors on this kick is a reflection of how a little Brayden Sparkman battle off lymphoblastic leukemia with positivity.
+Over the years, the Nike Air Huarache sneakers have been the subject of numerous collaborations.
+One of the collab works is the Nike Air Huarache Run Ultra Doernbecher, a product between Nike and the Doernbecher Children’s Hospital.
+This kick is an expression of creativity by a 13-year-old Doernbecher patient-designer.
+The vibrant fusion of colors used reflects how a little Brayden Sparkman fought lymphoblastic leukemia with positivity.

-- In 1991, the known American comedian and sneakerhead, Jerry Seinfeld wore the Huarache in one of his TV shows.
+- In 1991, the known American comedian and sneakerhead Jerry Seinfeld wore the Huarache in one of his TV shows.